-Time for spring cleaning has begun!
+The time for spring cleaning has begun!
 While conspicuously gross places like toilet bowls and garbage cans are clear targets for disinfection, there are other less obvious, more nefarious dirty spots that we touch on a daily basis.
-To keep your household healthy and happy, take a look at these 5 germy spots you may missing and how to clean them.
+To keep your household healthy and happy, take a look at some of the dirtiest places in your home you may be missing and how to clean them.

 Solution: Pour equal parts white vinegar and water into the reservoir, then switch on the brew cycle.
 Halfway through, turn off the coffeemaker and let the solution sit for about an hour.
 Turn it on again to complete the cycle, then run several cycles with clean water.

-- Bags and purses.
-Women’s handbags and purses are one of the dirtiest items in an office setting, according to a study by the University of Arizona (and since those purses and bags go home with us, guess where the germs go?).
+The surfaces of women’s handbags and purses are one of the dirtiest places in a home or office setting, according to a study by the University of Arizona (and since those purses and bags go home with us, guess where the germs go?).

 Solution: Don’t set your purse on the floor of restrooms or public places.
 Launder washable bags weekly, and wipe down leather purses with a disinfectant wipe every few days.